Advancement in communication and technology in combination with the rapid growth of data and information have empowered the global consumers.

 Companies have now reframed questions like “what can the car do?” to “what does mobility enable people to do?”.
 New technological investigations can also bring in new ways of framing explorations about the nature of customer driver experience and cars.

 Imagine that the new autonomous technology in cars may create a world where at least some of the vehicles would no longer need a steering wheel or various other features that the present day’s cars have.

 The question about the driver ergonomics may then be reframed around the values of the multifunctional space in the mobile environment.

 Discussion about the streaming media services will no longer be about a balance of media access with driver distraction, but be reframed into one about making the mobile experience all the more like an in-home experience.

 Digital Transformation and Human Relationships

 Digital business needs a different and transparent relationship with the partners and customers.
-Old ways of defining relationships as the 360 degree views has to be replaced with an emphasis on the model that helps the customers get the value they desire from their relationship with the organization.
-This relationship has to be completely built upon the characteristics of respect, relevance and empathy.
+Old ways of defining relationships as the 360-degree views have to be replaced with an emphasis on the model that helps the customers get the value they desire from their relationship with the organization.
+This relationship has to be completely built upon the characteristics of respect, relevance, and empathy.